pace-neutrons/Horace/documentation/smg/10_build_release_process.md

 - changes fixing an issue can be made rapidly so users will lose a minimum amount of time while running experiments
 - hot-fixed releases will have a version number including the the commit-SHA, so will the build will be identifiable and traceable
 - no requirement to maintain a separate production branch.
 The only "maintained" branches are the release branches and master
-- patches will be rapidly deployed a well-defined, reproducible build
+- patches will be rapidly deployed and well-defined, reproducible build
 - packaged hot-fix release will be identical to a standard release so can be deployed using the same processes

 Disadvantages: